Metassassin/metassassin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am Metassassin!
-I'm an IT professional, CTF team captain, ethical hacker, etc. My dream is to become a penetration tester and social engineer, and I will not stop until I get there.
+I'm an IT professional, former CTF team captain, ethical hacker, etc. My dream is to become a penetration tester and social engineer, and I will not stop until I get there.

 The team I lead is called <a href="/ctf/">Hellbound</a>, which is a passionate group of bright individuals who love to solve complex puzzles.
 Feel free to check us out on [CTFtime](https://ctftime.org/team/243673).

 <em>"Anyone who loves to play chess knows that it’s enough to defeat your opponent...you don’t have to loot his kingdom or seize his assets to make it worthwhile."</em>
 <strong>-Kevin Mitnick</strong>

+QmVsb3ZlZCwgY3VyaW91cyBvbmUuLi4gSSBsZWF2ZSB0aGlzIGdpZnQgdG8geW91LiBJdCBpcyBkb3dubG9hZGFibGUuIGh0dHBzOi8vd2ViLmFyY2hpdmUub3JnL3dlYi8yMDI0MDYwNjE1NDcwOC9odHRwczovL2dpdGh1Yi5jb20vSGVsbGJvdW5kaW5nL1JlbGlj